sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/troubleshoot.md

 ## Dynamic runtime assets

+Use the information in this section to troubleshoot error messages related to dynamic runtime assets.

 ### Incorrect asset filter

 Dynamic runtime asset filters allow you to scope an asset to a particular operating system or architecture.